marcojakob/dart-html5-dnd/README.md

 the group and the draggable behaviour is uninstalled.

 #### Draggable Options ####
-The `DraggableGroup` has two constructor options:
+The `DraggableGroup` has three constructor options:

 * The `dragImageFunction` is used to provide a custom `DragImage`.
 If no `dragImageFunction` is supplied, the drag image is created from the HTML element of the draggable.
-* If a `handle` is provided, it is used as query String to find a subelement of draggable elements.
-The drag is then restricted to that subelement.
+* If a `handle` is provided, it is used as query String to find subelements of draggable elements.
+The drag is then restricted to those elements.
+* If `cancel` is provided, it is used as query String to find a subelement of drabbable elements.
+The drag is then prevented on those elements.
+  The default is 'input,textarea,button,select,option'.

 ```dart
 // Create a custom drag image from a png.